vikrampawar/vikrampawar.github.io/_posts/2025-01-29-using-claude-code-as-personal-coach.markdown

 ```

-Then I had an idea about using Claude Code as a personal coach, so I created a markdown file called CLAUDE_CODE_PERSONAL_COACH.md and asked code to put its suggestions for today and it put
+Inspired by this comprehensive overview, I realized Claude Code could serve as more than a development tool - it could be my personal coach.
+I created CLAUDE_CODE_PERSONAL_COACH.md and asked for today's guidance:

 ```
 # Claude Code Personal Coach